 PRP treatments and regenerative cell therapy have been applied successfully as alternative treatments to:

 - Total meniscectomy, more so when the patient is at a higher risk of osteoarthritis which is common in overweight or elderly patients.
 If possible, it is recommended that the meniscus should not be entirely removed because it is important in the function of the knee, and thus the patients’ mobility.

 - Recover meniscal volume even after surgery.
 Regenerative therapy can enhance meniscus healing even after a partial surgical removal of the meniscus, resulting in increased volume of the meniscus.

 - Conventional treatments such as pain medications and non-steroidal anti-inflammatory drugs (NSAIDS), more so if the debilitation and pain persist despite these treatments.

 - Steroid injections for meniscus tear.
 Quite a number of patients decide that the minimal short term pain relief that steroid injections may provide is not worth the long term side effects.

 - Partial meniscectomy.
 In most cases, a partial meniscectomy provided no benefits to a patient over non-surgical options.
-But using stem cell therapy can provides pain relief without involving surgery.
+But using regenerative cell therapy can provides pain relief without involving surgery.